lilianhj/ml-chi-evictions/README.md

 # ml-chi-evictions
-Our final project for ML 30254
+Our final project for CAPP 30254